Skip to content

 In Nevada, only the losing candidate can ask for a recount, unless there is a tie.
 Meanwhile, in Wisconsin, the losing candidate can do so if the margin is less than 1% and they believe a “specified defect, irregularity, or illegality occurred in the conduct of the election.”

-As the polls continue to project a virtual tie, recounts in the swing states are highly likely — as are legal challenges from the candidates.
+As the polls continue to project a virtual tie, recounts in the swing states are entirely possible in the days after the election — as are legal challenges from the candidates.

 How are the votes certified?